 Aside from the pleasure he finds in learning, Mr. Herena found a new passion, photography.
 He plans on sticking with the art once released.

 What he appreciates about working for the San Quentin News is the opportunity to humanizing prisoners through the lens.

 “Often times people in the free world lose sight of our humanity.
 My job is to make sure they see our humanity.” -Eddie D. Herena

 “Time runs and flows and only death can stop it.
 The photograph is a blade that captures one dazzling instant in eternity” (Henri Cartier-Bresson).

 Rahsaan Thomas writes Sports and other stories for San Quentin News.
-He also co-founded Prison Renaissance, he’s a contributing writer for the Marshall Project and he believes in Restorative Justice.
+He also co-founded Prison Renaissance with Emile DeWeaver.
+He’s a contributing writer for the Marshall Project and he believes in Restorative Justice.
 The Brooklyn, New York native has two sons, but no wife.

 “On streets I sought power through things outside myself.
 In prison, through writing, I’ve found my power and purpose inside myself.” –Rahsaan Thomas

 Wesley Eisiminger – Former Staff

 Former Staff member